 Soil solarization times are highly climate dependent however, and you can solarize soil in a much quicker time in the desert Southwest then you can in a temperate forest.

-Soil solarization times are highly seasoned dependent.
-You can solarize soil faster in the summer then you can in the winter (in the northern hemisphere).
+Soil solarization times are highly season-dependent.
+You can solarize soil faster in the summer then you can in the winter (if you're not near the equator).

 The most common method for soil solarization is tarping.
-This involves laying a tarp or piece of landscaping fabric or clear plastic over the soil to be sterilized and leaving it for quite a few weeks.
+This involves laying a tarp or piece of landscape fabric over the soil to be sterilized and leaving it for quite a few weeks.

-I've also seen farms use some sort of giant black plastic bio bag for soil solarization, though I'm not sure exactly what the product is.
+I've also seen farms use some sort of giant black plastic bio-bag for soil solarization, though I'm not sure exactly how that process works.

 Why Should I Reinoculate Soil?